‘Young And The Restless’ Spoilers: Phyllis And Billy Are Back Together Again — ‘Philly’ Is Here To Stay

 The trip to New Orleans, Louisiana, provided the final confirmation that Y&R under Mal Young’s direction is determined to make “Philly” work.
 The next logical step in the renewed relationship is Billy popping the question.

 Phyllis’ final victory over her rival, Victoria, for Billy’s love would come when she wears Billy’s engagement ring.
 Victoria would certainly pay attention to Billy And Phyllis taking their relationship to the next level, although she might be distracted by the return of her ex-husband, J.T.
-Hellstrom (Thad Lukinbill), to Genoa City.
+Hellstrom (Thad Luckinbill), to Genoa City.

 [Featured Image by Earl Gibson III/Getty Images]